JaimeVL/True-Business-Data/README.md

     pip install -r requirements.txt

 ### Running locally
 Running the code locally is made incredibly simple thanks to `mrjob`.
 Developing and testing your code doesn't actually need a Hadoop installation.
-First, you'll need to get the relevant demo data locally, which can be done by running:
+First, you'll need to get the relevant demo data locally, which can be done by running (don't forget to run chmod!):

     ./get-data.sh